V/Line Sprinter: Service

-Until 31 January 2021 the trains were still in regular use along the Gippsland line to Traralgon and the Geelong line to Geelong, however with the timetable change on that day they are no longer scheduled to run on these lines.
+Until 31 January 2021, the trains were still in regular use along the Gippsland line to Traralgon and the Geelong line to Geelong, however with the timetable change on that day they are no longer scheduled to run on these lines.
 In emergencies, they can as required.

 The Sprinters were specifically designed to also run on the South Gippsland line to Leongatha and still includes the town on its list of V/Line routes.
 Although they never ran this service, these trains were operated along the line from Dandenong to Cranbourne for a short period of time from when the V/Line rail service to Leongatha was withdrawn on 24 July 1993 until 24 March 1995 when the line to Cranbourne was electrified, in order to avoid having no rail service to Cranbourne.

+Sprinters are seen on the Bendigo line but not on Revenue Service but to shuttle two units to the Bendigo North Workshops for servicing, the driver then returns to Melbourne with two units that have been serviced.

 When operating on the Stony Point line, the toilet and drinking fountain are locked out of use.

 Accidents and other problems

-The Sprinter fleet had a number of teething problems, including failures to trigger level crossings, which led to their temporary removal from service on 9 January 1996 on all lines except the Bendigo line.
-They were also noted to have a high fault incidence mainly due to unreliable componentry and electrical circuitry.
+The Sprinter fleet had a number of teething problems, including failures to trigger level crossings during 1995, which led to their temporary removal from service on 9 January 1996 on all lines except the Bendigo line., where manual, staffed signalling systems made it practical to operate Sprinter trains under Absolute Block conditions.
+This required that no train be permitted to follow a Sprinter, regardless of signals mid-section, until the Sprinter train had been observed complete at the next staffed signalling location.
+Signallers were required to advise the next signal box that the oncoming train was a Sprinter, the information flowing consecutively in advance of the train; and when a Sprinter passed a Home Signal, the signaller was required to place that signal to Stop manually and secure it to prevent accidental re-clearing until the next track section was observed clear.
+Additionally, employees had to be positioned at any mid-section electrically activated level crossings to manually switch them on and off for the passage of Sprinter trains.
+Trials of various solutions took place between Ballarat and the then-abandoned line to Beaufort on Friday 14 June 1996, and between Spencer Street, St Albans and Sunbury on the following Monday, leading to seven sprinters - 7012-7017 and 7022 - being fitted with track circuit assistors by the end of the month, with the rest of the fleet fitted out in August 1996.
+Sprinter trains where the leading car was fitted with that equipment were permitted to operate between Melbourne, Geelong and Ballarat; non-fitted Sprinters were to continue operation on the Bendigo line under absolute block conditions on weekdays only, with the extra staff no longer being rostered on weekends.